ke-pan/MBTA-Schedule/README.md

-# my-railway
+# MBTA Schedule

-A railway application that allows users to select departure and arrival station to check the information.
+An application that allows users to select departure and arrival station to check the information.
+Data is from [MBTA](http://www.mbta.com/)

 ## Usage